FTCIrrationalDoorkeepers4653/TeamCode/README.md

 to Match New Flywheel Design.
 Also, Changed Auto to Comply with Rule G10 About Robot Contact.

 - 2/27/2021 - Added Autonomous Powershot Shooting for Endgame Integrated with Odometry and Autonomous Shooting.

+- 3/3/2021 - Optimized Shooting and Parking in Autonomous and Automated Powershot hitting in Endgame.